Basic First Aid for Horses

 horse's temperature often and if you his temperature is over 102 F, you should call your veterinarian.

 The most accurate way to take a horse's temperature is rectally.
 Always secure a string to the end of the thermometer, so that it

-pharmacies sell all types of thermometers.
-Plastic digital thermometers work very well and are generally easier to use, and most
+sell all types of thermometers.
+Plastic digital thermometers work very well and are generally easier to use, and most of them beep

 The horse should be tied or held still by an assistant.
 Lubricate the tip of the thermometer with petroleum jelly, Vaseline or saliva.

-the ground.
+ground.
 Do not stand directly behind the horse, because some horses don't like this - but most don't mind.
-For the most
+For the most accurate

 Always clean the thermometer well before returning it to its case...and especially if used on an ill horse, to prevent the spreading of an illness.

 The pulse rate of an adult horse at rest averages 30-40 beats per minute (bpm).
 A pulse rate of 50 or higher in an adult horse at rest